marekk1992/movie-manager/README.md

 - PostgreSQL version - 15.1.

 Now your database system is ready to accept connections.
-You could connect to DB in any tool that allows you to communicate with it.

-`Step 2` - use the following connection details to actually connect to the DB in your database management tool:

-- Host: localhost;
-- Port: 5432;
-- User: movieuser;
-- Password: postgres123.

-`Step 3` - in your DB tool execute `movie_directory.sql` script.
-You could find it in cloned repo `src/main/resources/`.
-After executing script 'movie_directory' schema and 'movie' table with five columns inside: 'id', 'title', 'description', 'release_year' and 'rating' will be created.

-`Step 4` - indicate DB connection details in your application's properties file `src/main/resources/application.properties`:
-- `spring.datasource.url` = jdbc:postgresql://localhost:5432/postgres
-- `spring.datasource.username` = movieuser
-- `spring.datasource.password` = postgres123
-- `spring.datasource.hikari.schema` = movie_directory

-*In my project I have used default 'postgres' database.
-You are free to use different connection details but remember to change them in all occurrences.

-`Step 5` - run API.
+`Step 2` - run API.

-Navigate to root the project and execute command:
+Navigate to root of the project and execute command:

     $ mvn spring-boot:run

 Now you could open your API client tool or web browser and test application.

-*This API is tests covered.
-You could run them by executing command in root of the project:
+*This REST API is test covered.
+You could run tests by executing command:

     $ mvn clean test